-Taaleri ensures that the investments' principal adverse impacts on sustainability factors defined in Annex I of the RTS are reduced.
+Taaleri ensures that the Activities' principal adverse impacts on sustainability factors defined in Annex I of the RTS are reduced.
 Taaleri monitors and reports measures related to the indicators and sets goals for the next reference period based on the adverse impacts caused.

-Indicators related to greenhouse gas emissions are mainly taken into account with Taaleri's ESG policies, principles and initiatives as well as the guarantees of origins that the investments produce.
-Taaleri made efforts to a net zero emission reduction plan that was created for the investment targets to cut their absolute emissions by 2030 to reduce the reported adverse impacts.
-During the reference period, the Fund's market-based scope 1 and 2 emissions reached zero.
-Scope 3 emission calculations were updated and more accurate data was used.
-The Fund strategy is exclusive and the Manager has excluded all investments active in the fossil fuel sector or controversial weapons.
-Therefore, no adverse impacts related to those were caused
+Indicators related to greenhouse gas emissions are mainly taken into account with Taaleri's ESG policies, principles and initiatives as well as guarantees of origins that the Activities produce.
+Taaleri made efforts to a net zero emission reduction plan that was created for the Activities to cut their absolute emissions by 2030 to reduce the reported adverse impacts.
+The net-zero emission reduction plan is in line with the Paris Agreement and provided by the Science Based Targets (SBTis) initiative.
+The Fund strategy is exclusive, and the Manager has excluded all investments active in the fossil fuel sector or controversial weapons.
+Therefore, no adverse impacts related to those were caused.

 Indicator related to biodiversity is taken into account before investment decisions.
-Taaleri assesses that the potential investments are not located in or near biodiversity areas.
+Taaleri assesses that the Activities are not located in or near biodiversity areas.
 This is also due to EU Taxonomy-aligned investment.

-Indicators related to water and waste are taken into account with the investment waste management plan and other site agreements.
+Indicators related to water and waste are taken into account with the Activities' waste management plan and other site agreements.
 Taaleri ensures that the waste is handled accordingly and that no emissions to water are caused.

-Indicators related to social and employee matters are taken into account with Taaleri's policies, KYC process, construction and operation agreements.
-The Fund does not have direct employees.
+Indicators related to social and employee matters are taken into account with Taaleri's policies, KYC process, and construction and operation agreements.
+Neither Fund nor Taaleri Solarwind II have direct employees.

-During the reference period, Taaleri focused on collecting correct and accurate data, decreasing investments' scope 2 emissions, defining scope 3 emission data and used estimates as well as structuring the used internal practices more efficiently.
-Principal adverse impact indicators for 2023 will be reported for the Fund's investors and published in the Fund's websites before the end of June 2024, according to Annex I. Table I of the RTS.
+During the reference period, Taaleri focused on collecting correct and accurate data, decreasing Activities' scope 2 emissions, defining scope 3 emission data and used estimates as well as structuring the used internal practises more efficiently.
+Principal adverse impact indicators for 2023 will be reported for the Fund's investors and published in the Fund's websites before the end of June 2024, according to Annex I, Table I of the RTS.